 The first Privacy Commissioner was appointed in 1989.
 With the establishment of the OAIC in 2010, this role was amalgamated into the new office.

-The OAIC currently has two commissioners: the Information Commissioner and the Privacy Commissioner.
 Despite their titles, all commissioners can exercise the privacy and freedom of information (FOI) functions.
 However, only the Information Commissioner may exercise the information policy functions.

 You can also see an organisational chart on Our structure page.